 About New-Site Leadership Institute

-Begun in 2005, the three-day New Site Leadership Institute (NSLI) is offered annually to new NWP sites.
-By bringing together directors, co-directors, and teacher-leaders of new sites during their first three years to examine the work involved in directing and developing a writing project site, NSLI is designed to affirm the idea of the NWP as a supportive network of colleagues who share common work and a common mission.
+Begun in 2005, the three-day New Site Leadership Institute (NSLI) was offered annually to new NWP sites.
+By bringing together directors, co-directors, and teacher-leaders of new sites during their first three years to examine the work involved in directing and developing a writing project site, NSLI was designed to affirm the idea of the NWP as a supportive network of colleagues who share common work and a common mission.

 - The role of an NWP site director and the roles of site leadership

 - The relationship between the summer invitational institute and the development of year-round programs